TheOdinProject/curriculum/nodeJS/express/views.md

 This section contains a general overview of topics that you will learn in this lesson.

-- EJS Installation
-- EJS Syntax
+- How to setup EJS in an Express project
-- Application of EJS
+- How to use EJS

 ### Setting up EJS